AresValley/Artemis-DB/static/148/description.md

-Digital in-band signalling used to squelch and manage transmissions on a given frequency.
+Digital Video Broadcasting — Terrestrial (DVB-T) is a digital broadcast television format used in Europe and in many other countries in the world.